Alevropita is a quick, thin-battered feta pie

 Alevropita is a pie made with a flour-based batter which originates from north-western Greece, specifically Epirus.
 Epirotic cuisine is known for its pites, and amongst the many varieties available, this may be the simplest.
 The literal translation of alevropita is flour pie (alevri is Greek for flour) .
 To prepare alevropita, a thin batter is prepared in about 5 minutes – less if you move really quickly, and crumbled feta sprinkled on top before baking.
 The end result is a thin and crispy bread-like pita that is truly delicious.

 Using just basic ingredients, alevropita is the perfect last minute meze to make when company arrives or when your family is craving a between meal snack.
 It is so satisfying that we actually serve alevropita for lunch or dinner.
 Paired with a salad like a simple maroulosalata or a Greek horiatiki (villages) salad it is a satisfying light meal.
 It also makes a lovely breakfast.
 Truth be told, it is the perfect recipe to make anytime you are hungry, and lazy.

 What is the best pan to use to bake alevropita?

-We have made this recipe using a variety of pans.
-We have used aluminum round pans that are 15 inches in diameter and we have also used a jelly roll pan that was 12 x 17 inches.
+We have made this recipe using a variety of pans including aluminum round pans that are 15 inches in diameter and a jelly roll pan that was 12 x 17 inches.
 We found that the bottom got crispiest with the jelly roll pan.
 Click here, to see one we like.